GeorgeMpouk/GeorgeMpouk/README.md

 - 👋 Hi, I’m @GeorgeMpouk
 - 👀 I’m interested in ai,robotics,automation
-- 🌱 I’m currently learning how to model a biochemical model in matlab
+- 🌱 I’m currently working for my Master's degree
 - 💞️ I’m looking to collaborate on whatever interests me
-- 📫 How to reach me georgempouk@gmail.com
+- 📫 How to reach me: georgempouk@gmail.com

 <!---
 GeorgeMpouk/GeorgeMpouk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.